gustavoalito/BeCode/5. Programming/01-scripting/04-bash/assets/exercises/syntax.md

 ### III - path to

-Write a shell script receiving a *path* as argument, depending on if it's a file or a directory, display or list its content.
+Write a shell script receiving a *path* as an argument, depending on if it's a file or a directory, display or list its content.

-You can complexify the script by only displaying file containing text (ex: `.txt`, `.js`) and returning an error for anything else (ex: `.mp3`, `.pdf`).
+You can complexify the script by only displaying files containing text (ex: `.txt`, `.js`) and returning an error for anything else (ex: `.mp3`, `.pdf`).

 ### IV - information

 Write a shell script to see the current date, time, username, and directory.
+This one just uses 3 command lines:
+`date`
+`whoami`
+`pwd`

 ### V - list of groups